Palling Lifeboat Station: History

 The parish of "Palling" was renamed "Sea Palling" on 2 October 1948.

 Notable rescues

-At 4:30am on the 7 Mar 1907, Palling No.1 lifeboat 54th West Norfolk Regiment (ON 471) launched to the aid of the vessel Vixen.
-In pitch-black gale force conditions, the lifeboat managed to rescue 5 crew, but one man was left clinging to the rigging, cold, and unable to climb down by himself.
+At 04:30 on the 7 Mar 1907, Palling No.1 lifeboat 54th West Norfolk Regiment (ON 471) launched to the aid of the vessel Vixen.
+In pitch-black gale force conditions, the lifeboat managed to rescue five crew, but one man was left clinging to the rigging, cold, and unable to climb down by himself.
 The Master re-boarded the Vixen along with lifeboat crewman James Pestell.
 Pestell then climbed the rigging, and with the assistance of the Master, brought the man to the waiting lifeboat.
 With two of the party now on board, the lifeboat was hit by a large wave, and washed away from the wreck, leaving Pestell alone on the stricken vessel.
 Finally, the lifeboat returned, and Pestell was taken on board.

-For this service, James Pestell Jnr. was awarded the RNLI Silver Medal.
+For this service, James Pestell Jr. was awarded the RNLI Silver Medal.